Dear readers of ADxS.org, please forgive the disruption.

 4.1.3.
 Type C personality

-• Insecurity and anxiety are defining characteristics attributed to the Type C personality.14
+• Insecurity and anxiety are characteristics attributed to the type C personality.14

 4.1.3.2.
 Excessive cortisol stress response in type C personality

-• Type C reacts to ACTH administration with an excessive cortisol response.25 Friedman contrasted type A only with type B, which deviates from the 3-level distinction used here (A and C as opposite-pole extremes, B as a balanced middle).
+• Type C reacts to ACTH administration with an excessive cortisol response.25 Friedman only contrasted type A with type B, which deviates from the three-stage distinction used here (A and C as opposite extremes, B as a balanced middle).

-• Although there are no other publications that have directly measured a pronounced cortisol stress response in type C personality, we nevertheless have little doubt that an exaggerated cortisol response is likely to represent a phenotypic biomarker of type C personality.
+• Although there are no other publications that have directly measured a pronounced cortisol stress response in type C personality, we have little doubt that an excessive cortisol response is likely to be a phenotypic biomarker of type C personality.

-• In addition, it is assumed that the stress response here is primarily mediated by vasopressin.28
+• It is also assumed that the stress response is primarily mediated by vasopressin.28

-• After subjects completed the TSST several times in a row, only one third showed an elevated cortisol stress response (habituation effect).
-This third with elevated cortisol levels were more self-confident, less extroverted and tended to be more neurotic in personality questionnaires.29
+• After subjects had completed the TSST several times in succession, only a third showed an increased cortisol stress response (habituation effect).
+This third with elevated cortisol levels were more insecure, less extroverted and tended to be more neurotic in personality questionnaires.29

 4.1.3.3.
 ADHD-I as type C personality

-• ADHD-I sufferers (inattentive without hyperactivity, type C personality, passive-coping type) very often react with an increased cortisol response compared with nonaffected individuals (The HPA axis/stress regulatory axis) and increased epinephrine/norepinephrine response ( The autonomic nervous system).
+• People with ADHD-I (inattentive without hyperactivity, type-C personality, passive-coping type) very often react with an increased cortisol response compared to non-affected people (The HPA axis / stress regulation axis) and increased adrenaline/noradrenaline response ( The autonomic nervous system).

-• ADHD-I sufferers are more likely to have the PFC shut down by high levels of norepinephrine due to the high endocrine stress response initiated by a high noradrenergic response.
-Because the PFC (in addition to the hippocampus) is able to control cortisol release,30 blockade of the PFC could lead to an uncontrolled cortisol stress response.
+• People with ADHD-I are more likely to have a shutdown of the PFC due to high noradrenergic levels because of the high endocrine stress response initiated by a high noradrenergic response.
+Since the PFC (in addition to the hippocampus) is able to control cortisol release,30 a blockade of the PFC could lead to an uncontrolled cortisol stress response.

-Although one meta-study found no correlation between ADHD and cortisol stress responses,31 this may be because only one of the included studies differentiated by subtype and the meta-study therefore looked at the ADHD population as a whole.
+Although a meta-analysis found no correlation between ADHD and cortisol stress responses,31 this is probably due to the fact that only one of the studies included differentiated between subtypes and the meta-analysis therefore looked at ADHD as a whole.

 4.2.
-Cortisol stress responses and personality traits in healthy individuals
+Cortisol stress responses and personality traits in healthy people

-First, it should be noted that high or low cortisol responses already correlate with gender and with general personality traits.
-Significantly more formative, however, is the correlation of cortisol response and the orientation of the stress phenotype.
+First of all, it should be noted that high or low cortisol responses already correlate with gender and general personality traits.
+However, the correlation between the cortisol response and the orientation of the stress phenotype is significantly more influential.

 4.2.1.
-Personality traits in high cortisol stress response
+Personality traits with a high cortisol stress response

 • Perfectionism32, n= 24))